3vot/clay/readme.md

 **Clay is Awesome** to use when building standard HTML, CSS and JS **browser apps** while writing Enterprise Modular Code

-**Clay is Open** - as a developer you can use Clay free to build robust JS Apps, you are free to choose your favorite framework, patterns and tools.
+**Clay is Open** - as a developer you can use Clay to build robust JS Apps, you are free to choose your favorite framework, patterns and tools.

 **Clay is an Automated Production Line of Apps** - organizations can use it to automate the production of apps.
 Just like a production line of cars, Clay has robots that improve manual processes and allows your org to reach farther.